-In one interview, someone asked him “You say to work harder then everyone else, but what if someone is working smarter instead isn’t that better?” and he responded with “You’re absolutely right, working smart needs to come first, but if I’m working smarter AND harder, I’ll win every day.”
+In one interview, someone asked him, “You say to work harder than everyone else, but what if someone is working smarter instead.
+Isn’t that better?” and he responded with, “You’re absolutely right, working smart needs to come first, but if I’m working smarter AND harder, I’ll win every day.”

 And dumb work will get you burned out, tired, upset at life, upset at yourself for not being able to make it work, leave you feeling discouraged and depressed, and most likely leave your life in a mess.

 Dumb work sucks the life out of you.